Chapter 7 Highlighting Freaks, Shifts, and Trends

 col = sigma.signal + 1)

-Now it is a lot easier to immediately see if a chart signals special cause variation or not (Figure 7.2).
-Freak data points are red, and the centre line turns red and dashed if there are any unusually long runs or if the curve crossed the centre line unusually few times.
+The chart now makes it much easier to see immediately whether special cause variation is present (Figure 7.2).
+Freak data points are shown in red, and the centre line turns red and dashed when the runs analysis identifies unusually long runs or unusually few crossings.

 7.3 Highlighting special cause variation in short